5 Reasons to be cheerful

 5. Library news.
 Progress this week on the campaign in which I’m involved to save our local library.
 A High Court judge has ordered our local authority to respond to our complaint within one week.
 We’ll then have a further week to make our own responses before the judge will rule if there is a case that needs to be heard.
 So though we’re not yet claiming victory, it’s at least some positive news.

-Posted on June 21, 2015, in Booker Prize, Classics Club, IMPAC Dublin Award, Jerwood Fiction Uncovered, Sunday Salon and tagged Antonia Hodgson, International IMPAC Dublin Literary Award, Jerwood Fiction Uncovered, Lavie Tidhar, Man Booker Prize.
+Posted on June 21, 2015, in Classics Club, IMPAC Dublin Award, Jerwood Fiction Uncovered, Sunday Salon and tagged Antonia Hodgson, International IMPAC Dublin Literary Award, Jerwood Fiction Uncovered, Lavie Tidhar, Man Booker Prize.
 Bookmark the permalink.
 23 Comments.